 Digital twin data sends manufacturers real-time reports about the equipment state, which helps predict and prevent possible breakdowns.
 This potentially enables them to save on warranty and support costs and run maintenance routines exactly when needed.

-The reduction of operational costs is a cumulative result of a number of factors:
+The reduction of operating costs is a result of these factors:

 - Better equipment performance;